mgalardini/pyseer/docs/usage.rst

 perfectly-separable-data     Variant presence and phenotype exactly correlate, so regression cannot be fitted. firth-fail                   Firth regression failed (did not converge after 1000 iterations). matrix-inversion-error       A pseudo-inverse could not be taken, preventing model from being fitted.
-This likely implies nearly separable data.
+This likely implies nearly separable data. missing-data-error           Model could not be fitted because of missing data or ``inf`` values.
 ===========================  =======

 Number of unique patterns